xiangzhi/psi-wiki/Writing-Components.md

 6. [**Source Components**](#SourceComponents): presents design patterns for writing source components, like sensors and other data generators.
 7. [**Guidelines for Writing Components**](#Guidelines): summarizes a set of recommended guidelines for writing component.

 This document assumes an understanding of the concept of originating time for \psi messages.
-To get familiar with this construct, please read first the [Brief Introduction](Brief-Introduction) and the [Synchronization](Synchronization) in-depth topic.
+To get familiar with this construct, please read first the [Brief Introduction](Brief-Introduction) and the [Stream Fusion and Merging](Stream-Fusion-and-Merging) in-depth topic.

 <a name="SimpleComponent"></a>